Genital Reconstructive Services / Bottom Surgery

 For Transfeminine patients:

-• Orchiectomy: For male-to-female affirming surgery, the bilateral orchiectomy is a minor outpatient procedure performed by a UCLA urologist that involves surgical removal of the testicles through a small scrotal incision.
+- Orchiectomy: Bilateral orchiectomy is a minor outpatient procedure performed by a UCLA urologist that involves surgical removal of the testicles through a small scrotal incision.
 This procedure is done with a particular technique that allows for vaginoplasty later, if desired.
-Afterward, patients may adjust their dose of estrogens downward and no longer require spironolactone.
+Afterward, patients may adjust their dose of estrogens downward and no longer require spironolactone or any other androgen blockade.
 Recovery takes approximately 2 weeks.
-Individuals seeking orchiectomy as part of their transition may wish to consider semen banking to preserve future fertility options.
+Individuals seeking orchiectomy as part of their transition may wish to consider semen banking and discussing with their provider about possible fertility preserving options before surgery.

-• Vaginoplasty: In addition to an orchiectomy, a person seeking feminizing gender affirming surgery may elect to undergo a vaginoplasty, a surgical procedure that involves reconstructing the genitals to create external female genitalia with or without a vaginal cavity, based on the patient's preference.
-There are multiple techniques for reconstruction with the most common technique using inverted penile skin to create a functional and aesthetic vagina.
+- Vaginoplasty and Vulvoplasty: In addition to an orchiectomy, a person seeking feminizing gender affirming surgery may elect to undergo a vaginoplasty, a surgical procedure that involves reconstructing the genitals to create external female genitalia with or without a vaginal cavity, based on the patient's preference.
+There are multiple techniques for reconstruction with the most common using modified penile skin inversion technique to create a functional and aesthetic vagina.
+At our program we offer both the modified penile skin inversion technique and the robotic assisted vaginoplasty with use of a peritoneal tissue.

 For Transmasculine patients:

-• Phalloplasty: This gender affirming surgery involves a multi-staged procedure for trans masculinizing genitoperineal reconstruction with creation of a penis, urethra or urinary channel (to be able to urinate), scrotum, and the obliteration of the vaginal cavity with closure.
-The removal of the female genital organs such as the uterus and ovaries and fallopian tubes are required and usually performed separately and prior to the phalloplasty surgery.
+- Phalloplasty: This gender affirming surgery involves a multi-staged procedure for masculinizing genitoperineal reconstruction with creation of a penis, urethra or urinary channel (to be able to urinate), scrotum, and the obliteration of the vaginal cavity with closure.
+This surgery is performed by both Plastic Surgery and Urology.
+The removal of the female genital organs such as the uterus and ovaries and fallopian tubes are required and usually performed separately and prior to the phalloplasty surgery if a vaginectomy is desired.
 The creation of the penis is performed with use of tissue from other parts of the body, which could include, more commonly the radial forearm free flap, or anterolateral thigh flap, and latissimus dorsi (MLD) flap.
-Prosthetics such as silicone or saline testicles can be placed as well as inflatable penile prosthetics in the final stage.
+Prosthetics such as silicone or saline testicles can be placed as well as inflatable penile prosthetics in the later stages.

-• Metoidioplasty: For masculinizing gender affirming surgery, UCLA specialists offer metoidioplasty.
-This procedure takes advantage of the fact that prior hormone therapy with testosterone has already allowed the clitoris to grow.
-In this procedure, the surrounding tissue of the enlarged clitoris is released to achieve maximal length and a more natural-looking male position.
-A urethra is also reconstructed using either local skin tissue or a graft from the mouth depending on the amount of tissue present.
+Webinar: Phalloplasty and Associated Procedures - UCLA gender health experts Gladys Y. Ng, MD, MPH and J. Brian Boyd, MD provide an overview of the gender-affirming phalloplasty surgery.
+View Webinar on YouTube > - Metoidioplasty: This masculinizing genital affirming procedure builds upon the existing growth of the clitoris after prior testosterone hormone therapy.
+In this procedure, the surrounding tissue of the enlarged clitoris is released and removed to achieve maximal length and a more natural-looking male aesthetic.
+A urethra can also be reconstructed using either local skin tissue or a graft from the mouth depending on the amount of tissue present and is usually combined with a vaginectomy.
 The result is an aesthetic, small penis with ability to void from the tip.
 Construction of a scrotum with testicular prosthetics can also be performed at the same time.
 Should it be desired, removal of the uterus, vagina and/or ovaries can be performed at the same time.

 The details of each of these procedures, including recovery time, expected outcomes, and possible complications, will be discussed during a consultation with your UCLA specialist.
 Regardless of where your genital reconstruction has been done, our specialists can evaluate any concerns following surgery.